10 Practical Ideas For Better Project-Based Learning In Your Classroom

 Encourage them to switch roles as needed, based on the strengths of their team, or on the skills each student needs to develop.
 No one student should always be ‘in charge’ or ‘approving’ all the work.

-5) Allow students creative choice when it comes to the final result.
+5) Better project-based learning allows students creative choice when it comes to the final result.

 Do you really need that project to be presented on a piece of cardboard?
 If so, then make sure you have a good reason for it!
 There are so many ways for students to demonstrate learning, especially with the integration of technology, that it seems rather ridiculous to rob them of the chance to decide for themselves how to showcase their work.